HarvardPL/formulog/examples/tutorial.md

     ent(G, c_imp(X, B, P, C)).
 ```

-XXX This is modified... need other rules?

 The function `is_valid` is a built-in that calls out to an external SMT solver.

-For the subtyping rules, we need to define helper functions for substituting variables in predicates and types (following Figure XXX):
+For the subtyping rules, we need to define helper functions for substituting variables in predicates and types (following the logic in Section 3.3.1):

 ```
 fun subst_pred(p: pred, y: var, z: var): pred =